Promise Keepers March on Washington (1997)

 It was on this date, October 4, 1997, that a group calling themselves the Promise Keepers gathered on the Mall in Washington DC.
 Promise Keepers calls itself “a Christ-centered organization dedicated to introducing men to Jesus Christ as their Savior and Lord; and then helping them to grow as Christians.”
 This is achieved through a vow to keep seven promises, among which are: to obey God’s word; to practice purity; to protect marriage by enforcing biblical values; to obey your pastor and fund your church; and to evangelize.*

-Founded in 1990 by (then) 50-year-old football coach Bill McCartney, Promise Keepers has been led by the same man through most of its existence.
+Founded in 1990 by (then) 50-year-old football coach Bill McCartney, after he gave up an extramarital affair, Promise Keepers has been led by the same man through most of its existence.
 Its public face mainstreams the message of male-only self-improvement, and that has been how the news media reported on the group, even during their million-man march on Washington DC, at which something less than a million men gathered.
 McCartney, a convert from a Campus Crusade for Christ, is a charismatic speaker, and why not?
-He cut his political teeth speaking at rallies of the violent anti-abortion group Operation Rescue.
+He cut his political teeth speaking at rallies for the violent anti-abortion group called Operation Rescue.

 The Promise Keepers’ opposition to religious “denominationalism,” and an alleged promotion of racial “reconciliation,” mask an extreme right-wing agenda that is particularly opposed to equal rights for women.
-Indeed, Promise Keepers is a male backlash organization and believes not only that feminism is the root of all social evils in the US, but that male dominated-households and bible-based legal reform are the remedy.
+Indeed, Promise Keepers is a male backlash organization and believes not only that feminism is the root of all social evils in the United States, but that male-dominated households and bible-based legal reform are the remedy.
 When the PK speaks of “taking responsibility” in a marriage, what they mean is taking control.
-Promise Keepers openly calls for wives to “submit” to their husbands.
-As Promise Keeper Tony Evans says, “I am not suggesting that you ask for your role back, I am urging you to take it back.
+Promise Keepers openly calls for wives to “submit” to their husbands (Ephesians 5:22-33).
+As Promise Keeper Tony Evans said, “I am not suggesting that you ask for your role back, I am urging you to take it back.
 There can be no compromise here.”

 “Take the nation for Jesus Christ,” McCartney directed his followers in 1992.
 The next year he said, “What you are about to hear is God’s word to the men of this nation.
 We are going to war as of tonight.
 We have divine power; that is our weapon.
 We will not compromise.
 Wherever truth is at risk, in the schools or legislature, we are going to contend for it.
 We will win.”
 There is no doubt that PK is engaged in a war of good against evil – as they define these undefinable terms.

-After 13 years of leading the organization he founded, Bill McCartney announced that he would depart the organization to spent time with his ailing wife as of 1 October 2003.
-He said, “God has assigned me to be a husband and a grandfather.”
-But McCartney said, “The ministry of Promise Keepers is not finished; it is needed now more than ever.
+After 13 years of leading the organization he founded, Bill McCartney announced that he would depart the organization to spent time with his ailing wife as of 1 October 2003, saying, “God has assigned me to be a husband and a grandfather.”
+After five years in retirement, during which he founded an organization called The Road to Jerusalem, McCartney rejoined Promise Keepers as CEO and chairman of the board.
+“The ministry of Promise Keepers is not finished,” said McCartney, “it is needed now more than ever.
 I am confident that the Lord will direct and empower the ministry to move forward in strength and support – the opportunities for PK are limitless.”

 McCartney’s parting words should sound as a warning to those who believe laws should be secular and inclusive, rather than theocratic and divisive, and that women deserve an equal share in the leadership of and the benefits from society.
 Promise Keepers is not a new idea – it is the same old idea: keep some people down (women, gays, non-believers) and you’ll keep yourself up.
 All it takes is a reversal of legal, social and civil rights gains!